 “The conferring members being met, let their business be to frame a Continental Charter, or Charter of the United Colonies; (answering to what is called the Magna Charta of England) fixing the number and manner of choosing members of Congress, members of Assembly, with their date of sitting, and drawing the line of business and jurisdiction between them,”

-John Carter print manner to divide words (except people’s names, to have the letter characters equally spaced and fit as the column allows) can help discussion and quoting: one needs to be able to find passages in text, for that.
-The right brim of each column, at the divided words, can help find matters of competence by the several states.
+The transcript here is of print by John Carter, 1787, to present the ratified content.
+His manner to divide words might have been purposed to help discussion and quoting: except people’s names (to have the letter characters equally spaced and fit as the column allows), the right brim of each column, at the divided words, may help find matters of competence by the several states.
 For example, at the word per-fect, the term union deserves attention.

 WE, the PEOPLE of the UNITED STATES, in order to form a more perfect union, establish justice, ensure domestic tranquility, provide for the common defence, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity, do ordain and establish this Constitution for the United States of America.